 Hi.
-I’m Lois, I’m the manager here at The SUN Network.
+I’m Lois, I’m the Executive Director here at The SUN Network.
 I’ve worked here for 5 years.
 Not too many people get to say that they love their job, but mine is amazing.
 Along with the rest of the fabulous SUN Network team, working together with people who access mental health or substance misuse services, we can really make a difference to how those services are delivered.
 Previously I worked in prisons and I’m a qualified counsellor and supervisor which has given me great skills and understanding for my current role.

 In my spare time, I love nothing more than walking my two beloved German Shepherd Dogs Randall and Roxy.

 My Name is Russell, I’ve been working for the SUN Network since May 2015.
 I’m currently working as the Drugs and Alcohol Service User Engagement Facilitator and Dual Diagnosis Lead.
 I have been involved in some very exciting new projects around the county, these have included The Edge Café Cambridge, The Abstinence House Cambridge, The Alcohol Partnership Wisbech, Dual Diagnosis training and Pre Rehab Groups to name just a few.
 I have seen some great progress in the Dual Diagnosis Strategy and Multidisciplinary Teams working together.

 This is an area of work I am passionate about, when people need the help and support and unable to access the relevant services, being diverted or pushed and pulled from pillar to post (we hear this so often) it is something I would like to see a zero tolerance towards to ensure those people are in the system and getting the help they truly need.